-We recently updated our data set for the most expensive keywords in Google Ads with new data from 2017.
-The results were similar, but there are some new highly expensive keyword niches on the list, and average CPC's (unsurprisingly) have gone up.
-You can check out the new list of the top 25 most expensive keywords here.
+We then ran a second report a few years later.
+The results were similar, but we did see some new highly expensive keyword niches on the list, and also that average CPC's (unsurprisingly) had gone up.
+You can check out the list of the top 25 most expensive keywords here.

 As Bing is growing in market share, we decided to conduct a similar study to find the most expensive keywords in Bing Ads.

 Listed below are the most expensive keyword categories in Bing Ads, as well as the average cost-per-click for each:

 - DUI - $69.56